 Q.) Can I contact Kawasaki Motors directly for any warranty issues?

-All warranty issues must be dealt with by an authorised Kawasaki Dealership.
+All recall and warranty issues must be dealt with by an authorised Kawasaki Dealership.

 Q. Will my warranty be affected if the periodic service is done by a non - Kawasaki Dealer?

 Not necessarily, the manufacturer’s warranty protects owners against any manufacturing defects in the materials or workmanship of the product from the factory.
 However, Kawasaki owners must be aware that any defect that has been determined by an authorised dealership to have occurred as a direct result of poor workmanship or the lack of scheduled or preventative maintenance, is not the responsibility of the manufacturer.
 We strongly recommend the use of authorised Kawasaki Dealerships as their staff are Kawasaki trained professionals, they have the necessary special tools and up to date technical information and factory support available.

 Q. Will the fitting of additional accessories (genuine or non genuine) to my motorcycle, affect the warranty?

 No necessarily, however owners should be aware that any modification away from standard may affect the performance and/or durability of the vehicle.
 Also, failure or damage caused as a direct result of an accessory or the fitting of, are not determined to be a manufactured defect and as such are not covered by the manufacturer’s warranty policy.